30 Best US Museums for History Buffs main image

 The Field Museum of Natural History: Chicago, IL

 The Field Museum is one of the largest natural history museums in the world.
 Its 24-million-specimen collection includes gems, meteorites, and fossils.
-It also houses "Sue," the largest and most complete Tyrannosaurus rex fossil currently in existence.

 The Henry Ford Museum: Detroit, MI